The MenB vaccine will protect your baby against infection by meningococcal group B bacteria.

-It's important to give your baby liquid paracetamol following vaccination to reduce the risk of fever.
+It's important to give your baby liquid paracetamol following vaccination to reduce this risk.
 Your nurse will give you more information about paracetamol at your vaccination appointment.

 Meningitis B is a killer

-There are 12 known groups of meningococcal bacteria, and group B (MenB) is responsible for about 90% of meningococcal infections in the UK.
+There are 12 known groups of meningococcal bacteria, and group B (MenB) is responsible for about 9 in every 10 meningococcal infections in the UK.

 Meningitis and sepsis caused by meningococcal group B bacteria can affect people of any age but are most common in babies and young children.